Enzu83/EvoKnight/README.md

 ## Context

-2-weeks challenge I do with friends to learn Godot and make an action-platform game.
+Initially a 2-weeks challenge I did with friends to learn Godot.
+I then pursued its development.

 ## Game features